dhruv3/You-Dont-Know-JS/up & going/CompleteNotes.md

+# Second Edition
+## Ch 1: What is JS?
+* JS language is organized: scope/closures, prototypes/objects, and types/coercion.
+*

 # Chapter 1
 * The JavaScript engine actually compiles the program on the fly and then immediately runs the compiled code.
 * For input use the prompt(..) function